updated July 2009

 ~ Shallots ~ may Shallots

-My shallots are pretty much ready, in fact we have used some whose roots became detached when I attempted to clear the soil away from the bulbs.
-(This needs to be done when the soil is dry, after a few days of hot weather).
-They are so tasty when roasted.
+My shallots are still growing.
+It’s a good crop this year - they are a bit small owing to the lack of rain at the crucial time when they should be ‘fattening up’, but hopefully they will recover.
+At some stage I will clear the soil away from the bulbs.
+(This needs to be done when the soil is dry, after a few days of hot weather) They are so tasty when roasted.
 Many sauces use them, like the classic Beurre Blanc which goes so well with fish and they are essential for the lip smacking Coq au Vin.
+They are a great addition to roasted veg accompanied by linguine or other favoured pasta.
 They also taste great when pickled, if you have enough to spare.
 I cheat, and reuse the liquid from the malt vinegar based commercial ones.
 I keep promising myself that I must develop my own version.

 ~ Concurbits ~ july Concurbits

-The courgettes and the cucumbers will be ready soon, and I have sown my squash seeds from the Big Dig.
-Courgettes always grow too big when you’re not looking so the only way to outsmart them is to pick them rather too small.
+The courgettes and the cucumbers plants are developing.
+Courgettes always grow too big when you’re not looking so the only way to outsmart them is to pick them rather too small, but this is not a problem yet as there aren’t even any flowers forming.
 They certainly are big on flavour, enhancing a salad if chopped in raw and making a great pasta meal with home made pesto sauce.
 I’ll ask Basil and Doyle to give us the recipe next month when there’s always a glut.
 I pick the cucumbers small too.
-I’ll give the courgettes and cucumbers an occasional feed with diluted nettle juice, together with the corn and french beans.
+I’ll give the courgettes and cucumbers an occasional feed with diluted nettle juice, together with the french beans.
 Nettle Juice is made by letting nettles grow where they are doing no harm, pulling them out when large enough and covering with water in a bucket.
 Two weeks later after a few stirs now and again it is very beneficial unless applied neat, in which case it is lethal.

 Carrots